solacecommunity/spring-solace-leader-election/README.md

 ### Join group PROGRAMMATIC

-This is the DEFAULT.
+This is the default join option.
-You have to join the group like this:

 ```java
 @Autowired